Yankees vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Yankees vs. Blue Jays MLB Betting Trends

-The total has gone UNDER in 17 of NY Yankees’ last 24 games on the road
+Yankees are 22-9 SU in their last 31 games on the road

-The total has gone OVER in 8 of Toronto’s last 11 games against an opponent in the American League East Division

-Over/Under has gone OVER in 4 of NY Yankees’ last 5 games against an opponent in the American League
+Blue Jays are 5-2 SU in their last 7 games at home

 Yankees vs. Blue Jays MLB BETTING PREDICTION